Zonkaku: Buddhology

-In Shoshin Hongeshū, Zonkaku states that the divine spirits of Provisional Shrines reveal the beneﬁts of their original ground, the Buddha Amida, and thus ought to be revered.
+In Shoshin Hongeshū, Zonkaku states that the divine spirits of Provisional Shrines reveal the benefits of their original ground, the Buddha Amida, and thus ought to be revered.
 The deities of Actual Shrines, however, were to be rejected or pacified.
 Likewise, Zonkaku's Rokuyōshō states:The original ground (honji) of the various deities who protect Japan, the Land of the Kami, is Amida Buddha.
 Just as reciting Amida's name brings the unseen protection of all Buddhas and Bodhisattvas, the traces (suijaku), the heavenly and earthly deities, undoubtedly share the intent of their original ground, Amida, to save sentient beings.
 Therefore, provisional shrines should be revered.
+Nevertheless, Zonkaku still argues that Amida Buddha ought to be the main object of devotion, since when we worship Amida, we also worship all his manifestations and are protected by them: However, those who deeply venerate the original ground necessarily take refuge in the trace manifestations.
+This is because the traces are manifested from the origin.
+One who solely venerates the trace manifestations cannot be said to have taken refuge in the original ground.
+This is because the origin is not made manifest from the traces.
+Therefore if one wishes to take refuge in the trace manifestation kami, one should only take refuge in the buddhas who are their original grounds.
+Since the original ground of all deities is Amida, Zonkaku concludes one should primarily take refuge in Amida:Moreover, the Pratyutpanna-samādhi Sūtra preaches, "The buddhas of the three periods of time (past, present and future) all attain enlighten-ment through the samādhi of meditating on Amida Buddha."
+Thus it appears that Amida is the original master of the buddhas.
+If we reflect upon their original master, we can conform to the wishes of the buddhas.
+Further, the Laṅkāvatāra Sūtra states: "The buddhas and bodhisattvas of the lands of the ten directions have all appeared from the Realm of Utmost Bliss of the Buddha of Eternal Life (Amida Buddha)."
+This maybe understood to mean that the buddhas are all discrete manifestations (funshin 分身) of Amida.
+If this is so, the principle that people who take refuge in Amida, the original buddha, also take refuge in the discrete manifestation buddhas is clear and needs no explanation.
+Hence, Zonkaku's doctrine was never meant to argue for equal worship towards Amida and the kami, and retains the superiority of exclusive Amida devotion inherent in Shinran.

 Zonkaku's framework played a significant role in integrating exclusive nenbutsu practice with the religious life of medieval villages.
 Identifying local tutelary gods and ancestral deities as jissha-shin allowed such beings to be interpreted as potentially dangerous spirits whose curses could be alleviated through nenbutsu recitation.
 This facilitated the spread of exclusive nenbutsu while simultaneously linking village beliefs, ancestor worship, and Pure Land devotion.